gvwilson/thirdbit/fiction/iffy/index.md

 "Do you know how many were lost?"

 The tiny woman's expression didn't soften.
-"I'm afraid not.
+"I'm afraid information is classified.
-And even if we did,
-Intelligence might not share that information."

-"And Citizen Kwan," she continued smoothly, turning to Iffy and holding out her hand again.
+And you must be Citizen Kwan," she continued smoothly, turning to Iffy and holding out her hand again.
 "A pleasure to meet you as well.
 I'm grateful to you for helping Mister Wales get here in one piece."